larsbrinkhoff/fearless-git/README.md

 were required to redo the patch series by applying it to the new version and update any mismatches.
 This is exactly like rebasing.

-### Commit messages

-I'll just copy from the "git commit" man page:

-> it’s a good idea to begin the commit message with a single short
-> (less than 50 character) line summarizing the change, followed by a
-> blank line and then a more thorough description.

 ### Why rewrite pull requests?

 It's not just for fun, rewriting your pull request have actual